6largemedjool datespitted and soaked in hot water for 10 minutes

 Mix dry ingredients: In a large bowl, mix oats, ground flaxseed, baking powder, cinnamon, nutmeg, ginger, and salt.

-Make frosting3: Drain cashews and add to a blender along with the rest of the frosting ingredients.
+Make frosting: Drain cashews and add to a blender along with the rest of the frosting ingredients.
 Blend until smooth, scraping down the blender as needed.
 It may get stuck at first, but once the tofu breaks down it should be easier.
 Transfer to a bowl, cover, and chill in the fridge until ready to serve.

 Frost: You can either frost the entire baking dish, or frost individual slices as you eat them.
 If you want to frost the entire dish, let the oats cool completely first.